malramsay64/phd-thesis/notes/crystallisation.md

 - hydrodynamic interactions
 - most descriptions of nucleation describe the liquid as structureless
     - supercooled liquid often does contain structural order
-    - competition between different order plays a role in crystallisation or it's avoidance
+    - competition between different order plays a role in crystallisation or its avoidance
     - spatial heterogeneities
 - molecular liquids, discovered that the crystal growth rate can display an unusual